Canning Venison | Canning Deer Meat

 Canning deer meat at home is incredibly easy and the flavor just can’t be beat!
-You can simply raw pack venison with only two ingredients.
+You can simply raw-pack venison with only two ingredients.

 That is it.
 No kidding.
 Just two ingredients.
 Venison and salt.
 No water or broth.
 They can in their own juice.
 You can really can any domestic or wild meat.
 Beef, elk, pork or even poultry.

-- venison – cleaned, rinsed and trimmed of fat and cartilage.
+- Venison: cleaned, rinsed and trimmed of fat and cartilage.

-- teaspoon of salt per quart
+- Salt: Teaspoon of canning salt per quart jar.
+Do not use table salt!

-- Trim venison well of all fat and cartilage, or any damaged meat.
+- Trim venison well of all fat and cartilage or any damaged meat.

 - Cut into chunks, cubes, strips or slices.